From 2014 virtual school heads (VSHs) are responsible for managing pupil premium plus funding

 Retained Pupil Premium Plus (PPP) allocation to schools

-The creation of the Virtual School through the retention of 25% of PPP+ has enabled the Virtual School staff to:
+The expansion of the Virtual School through the retention of 50% of PPP+ will enable the Virtual School staff to:

 - Ensure a consistent and aligned PEP format across the district and its education providers